 Planning for response to accidental hazardous materials spills or releases is handled at the local level by Local Emergency Planning Committees (LEPCs) and fire departments.
 Hazmat planning assistance is provided to these and other local organizations through the MSP/EMHSD.

-Plan Review List Form (XLS)
+Plan Review List Form (DOC)

 - Emergency Management Publications

 - LEPCs Officer Member Record Instructions (DOC)

 Sara Title III Emergency Planning

 SARA Title III requires that communities develop emergency response plans to address the accidental release of an extremely hazardous substance (EHS) from a site within the community.
 The Governor has assigned the task of assisting local communities in developing their plans to the MSP/EMHSD.